 What is Digital Marketing?

-1. Search Engine Optimization (SEO): SEO is the process to increase the organic visibility of a website on a search engine.
+1. Search Engine Optimization (SEO): SEO is the marketing process to increase the organic visibility of a website on a search engine.

 Traffic via SEO is free, direct and considered to be of the highest quality as users come to your website because it ranks for targeted keywords on the first page of google.